 Renewed: Plan A

-While working for Strukton I concluded that while the research wasn’t a good plan I really did want to do actual game dev work.
+While working for Strukton I realized that I really did want to do actual game dev work.
 Strukton was ‘just sofware dev’ and I have been doing this for the last 10 years already.
 This was not my idea of how I wanted to fill my time while freelancing.

 So this brought me to Escaperoom 071.
+This was the perfect entry for me into the game dev scene, or so it seemed.
 They needed someone cheap but with game dev experience and knows about how to make a multiplayer game.

 I was really exited: within 5 months of my freelancing I landed my first actual game dev job, that I personally acquired by looking at the right places and talking to the right people.